Back to Labour Values index

 Defining sovereignty

 Uses of working class power in the First World War - The Whitley Committee Report.
+The need to secure working class consent in wartime.

 Uses of working class power in the Second World War - Ernest Bevin and compulsory arbitration